 Continue to help Second Harvest by hosting Ice Bowls.

-Upgrade and Expand Biking, Hiking, and Walking Trails
+Maintain and expand Biking, Hiking, and Walking Trails

 Expand Disc course to 36 holes creating two 18-hole courses elevating Warriors Path to a “Destination Disc Golf” status in the national Disc Golf community